vaidotasp/weather-cli-tool/posts/part2.md

 I am not entirely sure why that is so if you have idea, do let me know in the comment below! 👇

-Our last step in this part is to print the results in a nice and presentable fashion. `chalk` module comes to the resque!
+Our last step in this part is to print the results in a nice and presentable fashion. `chalk` module comes to the rescue!

 ```javascript
 log(chalk`